lampapps/lampapps/_drafts/2019-08-07-AWS-Cloudfront.md

 ![Building a Small Business Website]({{site.url}}/{{ page.image }} "Building A Small Business Website")

-Configure AWS Cloudfront to serve to serve your website with SSL and gZip
+Configure AWS Cloudfront to serve your website with SSL and gZip

 <!--more-->